 EXISTING SITUATION AND INTRODUCTION

 Details of mitigation plans for the absorbed dose of warm quadrupoles and dipoles in the betatron cleaning insertion (IR7) of the LHC can be found in [1].
 Mitigations include the removal of the first (along the incoming beam direction) MQW module of the Q5 assemblies at either side of IP7.
 This leaves the subsequent magnets more exposed to radiation doses.
 In order to make the intervention effective for the overall dose reduction, an upgrade of the passive collimation system is required.
-As a design goal for this upgrade, we set the requirement that all remaining 5 magnets should receive doses not exceeding the levels that they receive in the present layout.
-This requires adding one new passive absorber per beam, call TCAPM (Target Collimator Absorber Passive Mask), at the locations of the magnets that will be .
+As a design goal for this upgrade, we set the design requirement that all remaining 5 magnets should receive doses not exceeding the levels that they receive in the present layout.
+This requires adding one new passive absorber per beam, called TCAPM (Target Collimator Absorber Passive Mask), at the locations of the magnets that will be i.e. at the location of the MQWA.E5.

-The requirements and a detailed performance assessment of new layouts were discussed in various Collimation Upgrade Specification meetings see presentations by C. Bahamonde in [2,3,4,5,6].
-Figure 1 shows in an illustrative sketch, taken from the FLUKA geometry used in simulations, the present layout and the modified one [2].
+The requirements and a detailed performance assessment of possible new layouts were discussed in various Collimation Upgrade Specification meetings – see presentations by C. Bahamonde in [2,3,4,5,6].
+Figure 1 shows in an illustrative sketch, taken from the FLUKA geometry used in simulations, the present layout (top view) and the modified one(bottom view) [2,3].